-Although Norway is a large gas producer, only 1015 GWh (2018) is distributed in gas distribution networks.
+Although Norway is a large gas producer, only 940 GWh (2019) is distributed in gas distribution networks.
 The Norwegian gas market is small and is expected to remain small.

-There are two regional areas with gas distribution networks in Rogaland in the southwestern part of Norway.
-Both are connected to the upstream pipelines from Kårstø gas processing plant, and they use injected tail gas from LNG production facilities.
+There are two local areas with gas distribution networks in Rogaland in the southwestern part of Norway.
+Both are connected to the upstream pipelines from Kårstø gas processing plant, and they use injected tail gas from LNG production facilities in addition to natural gas.
 There is no transmission network in Norway as defined in EUs third Natural Gas Directive.

-We (NVE) are the national regulatory authority for gas distribution.
+NVE-RME is the national regulatory authority for gas distribution.
 The current regulation is based on a light-handed approach because of the limited scope and the exception from third-party access (TPA) due to emerging markets conditions.
-In the current regulation, it is necessary to obtain a license to introduce gas infrastructure such as gas transmission or LNG facilities in a new region, and to have separate accounts for distribution, LNG and storage.
+In the current regulation, it is necessary to obtain a license to introduce gas infrastructure such as gas transmission or LNG facilities in a new region, and to have separate financial accounts for distribution, LNG and storage.

-We have been advising the Ministry in developing a new regulation which includes third-party access and regulated tariffs adapted to local market conditions.
-The Ministry sent their proposal on a public consultation in December 2018.
+In December 2018, the Ministry of Petroleum and Energy sent their proposal for a new regulation which includes third-party access and regulated tariffs adapted to local market conditions.
 The consultation process ended in March 2019.
+The regulation entered into force 1 November 2019.